-Pesto is a delicious sauce made from basil leaves, garlic, pine nuts, olive oil, and Parmesan cheese.
+Pesto is a delicious sauce made from basil leaves, garlic, pine nuts, olive oil, and Parmesan cheese but is it Keto?
 It’s often served over pasta or pizza.
 Pesto is also a great way to add flavor to salads and other dishes so you may think it’s not.

 Pesto is traditionally made using a mortar and pestle, but now you can easily make it at home with ingredients you probably already have around the house.